 The following poses, practiced mindfully, can help to reawaken the muscles, energise the body and release tension.
 Yoga postures like these allow us to move inwards, taking note of how the body feels in each posture and transition – a valuable skill on and off the yoga mat.
 (As with any yoga practice, proceed with caution if you suffer from any injuries or illness or are new to yoga.)

 Wide-Legged Forward Bend- Prasarita Padottanasana

-- Standing sideways on your mat, raise the arms out to the side and position the feet roughly underneath the wrists, or as
+- Standing sideways on your mat, raise the arms out to the side and position the feet roughly underneath the wrists, or as wide as feels comfortable.

 - Bring the hands onto the waist, inhale and feel the entire torso lengthen, as if being pulled upwards from the crown of the head.
 Exhale and hinge forward at the hips, bringing the torso parallel to the floor before lowering down, drawing the crown of the head towards the floor.

 - Release the arms down, if this feels comfortable, and draw the abdomen in towards the spine at the end of each exhale, feeling the lower back release and lengthen.

 - You can bring the first two fingers to hook around the big toes, releasing the shoulders, let the palms rest on the mat, elbows dropping out, or keep the hands on the hips if this feels best.
 Relax the shoulders, neck and head.

 - Stay for up to 1 minute, rolling back up on an inhale slowly with the hands back on the hips.

 This is a great posture to stretch and release tension in the spine, hips and shoulders.
 If you’re feeling stressed, you can come into this position, inhaling deeply through the nose and sighing out loudly a few times through the mouth, feeling tension release with each exhale.
 You can also shake out the arms, moving side to side, to release tension.
 Practice noticing what feels good for you.